FreeTubeApp/FreeTube/CONTRIBUTING.md

 # Code Contributions

+> [!NOTE]
+> FreeTube does not accept pull requests that are primarily written by AI.
+> The code produced by AI isn't compatible with our license and is a waste of our team's time.
+Repeat offenders will be banned.

 ## Before starting to code
  Please follow these guidelines before starting to code you feature or bugfix.
  * If you want to implement a bugfix or feature request from an existing issue, please comment on that issue that you will work on it.
 This helps us to coordinate what needs to be done and what not.